 Around the treatment window are contact sensors to prevent accidental flashes.
 If you don’t have full contact with your skin it won’t flash.
 This means holding the gun at a 90-degree angle to your skin to cover the contacts.
 I found it comfortable and easy to hold with just the right pressure against my skin.

-Precision and bikini attachments
+Face, Precision and bikini attachments

 Like all modern devices, the Lumea Advanced comes with 2 treatment modes; a stamping mode and a continuous flash mode.